Amir-pyh/BC-SCAND/scandparser/README.md

-This is for parsing the rosbag files from SCAND dataset.
+This ROS package serves the purpose of parsing the rosbag files obtained from the SCAND dataset that contain social navigation data

-To run:
+To execute the package, follow the instructions below:

-1. cd to path/to/scandparser/src
+1. Navigate to the directory "path/to/scandparser/src".
-2. ./run.sh  rosbag_dir=/path/to/rosbags  save_dir=/path/to/save_dir
+2. Run the "run.sh" script with the parameters "rosbag_dir=/path/to/rosbags" and "save_dir=/path/to/save_dir".

-This will save a folder with rosbag name inside save_dir.
+The script will create a folder in the "save_dir" location with the name of the rosbag file that was parsed.